-The American commissioners in a written communication will declare that the third article of the peace protocol regarding the Philippines is capable of only one fair construction, that no arbitration is needed to elucidate its terms and that the United States cannot admit any other power to figure here purely as a lexicologist.
+American commissioners in a n communication will declare written communication will declare that the third article of the pence protocol regarding the Philippines is capable of only one fair construction, that no arbitration is needed to elucidate its terms and that the United States cannot admit any other power to figure here purely as a lexicologist.

 This will be accompanied by the clear declaration that the United States will possess the Philippines.
-Following this declaration the America commissioners will lay before the Spaniards two alternatives.-
+Pollowing this declaration the America commissioners will lay before the Spaniards two alternatives. written